13 times supporters applauded the opposition: Ronaldo, Maradona…

 As the old saying goes, class is permanent.

-Ronaldo received applause from the entirety of the Juventus Stadium after netting his utterly stunning bicycle kick in Real Madrid’s Champions League quarter final win.
+Ronaldo received applause from the entirety of the Juventus Stadium after netting his utterly stunning bicycle kick in Real Madrid’s Champions League quarter-final win in 2018.

 “When I was a kid, I liked Juventus and the fact they applauded me will stay with me,” he said after the game.